Fill your College Details

 Addressing Limitations and Risks

-It is a good practice to constantly check AI-generated code for security, bias, and accuracy.
-Automated checks should be supported by a human-in-the-loop review to ensure the quality of the code.
+• Risk Mitigation Strategies: It is a good practice to constantly check AI-generated code for security, bias, and accuracy.
+To guarantee the quality of the code, automated checks should be accompanied by a human-in-the-loop review.

-Think about changes of team roles and prepare for them by initiating reskilling and upskilling.
-AI is capable of doing routine tasks thus, developers should be engaged in higher-level problem-solving and strategic thinking.
+• Workforce Transition: Think about changes in team roles and prepare for them by initiating reskilling and upskilling.
+AI is capable of doing routine tasks; thus, developers should be engaged in higher-level problem-solving and strategic thinking.

 Conclusion